Galaxy Spin Transition Driven by the Misalignments between the Protogalaxy Inertia and Initial Tidal Tensors: Introduction

 The occurrence of the galaxy spin transitions was regarded as a counter-evidence against the standard linear tidal torque theory (LTTT), according to which a protogalactic region is gradually torqued by the surrounding anisotropic matter distribution till the turn-around moment to develop a tendency of its angular momentum vector being aligned with the intermediate principal axes of the initial tidal field \citep{dor70,whi84,CT96,lp00,lp01}.
 The notion of the angular momentum conservation combined with the LTTT led to the unique prediction that even the present galaxies should retain the initially induced spin alignments with the intermediate principal axes of the local tidal fields, regardless of their masses \citep{lp00,LE07,wan-etal18}.
 This LTTT-based prediction was invalidated by the numerical discovery of the mass-dependent galaxy spin transitions \citep[e.g.,][]{ara-etal07,hah-etal07,paz-etal08,hah-etal10,lib-etal13,AY14,for-etal14,wan-etal18,lee-etal20,LL20}.
+The limitations of the LTTT were also noted by several works that investigated the nonlinear evolution of galaxy spin alignments \citep[e.g.,][]{lop-etal19,lop-etal21} and systematic effects of intrinsic galaxy alignments on the measurements of weak lensing signals \citep[e.g.,][]{shi-etal21,mai-etal23}.

 It became conventional and prevalent to ascribe the failure of the original LTTT to the fact that the effect of gravitational merging on the nonlinear evolution of galaxy angular momentum was not properly taken into account.
-As the galaxies experience merging events, the directions of their angular momentum vectors swing relative to the surrounding large-scale structures \citep{dub-etal14,cod-etal15a,cod-etal15b,pah-etal16,hir-etal17,cod-etal18,gan-etal18,kra-etal20,wel-etal20}.
+As the galaxies experience merging events, the directions of their angular momentum vectors swing relative to the surrounding large-scale structures \citep{dub-etal14,cod-etal15a,cod-etal15b,pah-etal16,hir-etal17,cod-etal18,gan-etal18,lop-etal19,kra-etal20,wel-etal20,lop-etal21}.
 The spin alignment tendency of high-mass galaxies should be different from that of low-mass counterparts since the former formed through more frequent merging events than the latter.
 This conventional and apparently plausible scenario proposed to overcome the limitation of the LTTT, however, turned out to be inconsistent with the recent numerical result that the strength and tendency of the halo spin alignments exhibit very weak, if existent, dependence on the latest merging epochs \citep{LM22}.